Council Tax Calculator by Postcode 2026

 People Who Don't Count for Council Tax

-The following occupants are "disregarded" when counting adults for the single person discount:
+The following occupants are 'disregarded' when counting adults for the single-person discount:

-- Student nurses
+- Student nurses and some apprentices/trainees on low pay

-- People aged 18–19 in full-time education
+- People aged 18–19 in (or who have just left) full-time school education

 - Diplomats and members of visiting forces

-- Residents of care homes or hostels
+- Permanent residents of care homes or hospitals

 Council Tax in Scotland and Wales